Ryan-Rhys/The-Photoswitch-Dataset/README.md

 # Installation

-We recommend using a virtual environment to run the property prediction scripts.
+We recommend using a virtual environment.

 ```
 conda create -n photoswitch python=3.7